Wednesday, October 31, 2018

 I can appreciate Othenin-Girard’s attempt to flesh out the character of Tina instead of making her a routine sex kitten (if this were a Friday the 13th movie, Tina would be introduced at the beginning and then killed off a few scene later), but it falls flat.
 If Rachel wasn’t such a strong presence, the bait and switch might have worked.
 However, her presence (or lack thereof) completely haunts the movie.
 Every time there is a scene between Jamie and Tina, I find myself thinking, “This would have worked better with Rachel.”
 Sorry, Tina!
 The brief interaction with Jamie and Rachel reiterates this point; the interplay between Ellie Cornell and Danielle Harris is fantastic (even though there is no little dialogue involved).
 You can sense the genuine affection between these two actresses.
 Jamie wakes up in her hospital bed and finds Rachel sleeping at her side.
 Rachel wakes up and Jamie notices there is eyeliner running down Rachel’s cheeks (indicating she’s been crying).
 Jamie points it out, Rachel wipes off the eyeliner, and the two of them laugh it off.
 It is a GENUINELY touching scene.

 The other piece of awkward direction is the introduction of two bumbling deputies, Ross and Farrah.
 It’s really hard to describe just how jarring these two characters are; whenever they appear onscreen they are accompanied by zany sound effects (straight out of a Looney Tunes cartoon).
 These wacky deputies would completely be at home in a Police Academy movie but are total distraction in a dour horror movie.
 My personal theory is that that these two actors meant to audition for Police Academy 6: City Under Siege but took a wrong turn and ended up auditioning for Halloween 5 by mistake.
-Then Dominique Othenin-Girard mistook their broad slapstick for post modern art and enthusiastically gave them the roles.
+Then Dominique Othenin-Girard mistook their broad slapstick for postmodern art and enthusiastically gave them the roles.
 “This is a brilliant deconstruction of the stereotypical movie policemen.
 You guys are geniuses.
 You’re hired!”

 It is implied….actually that is too subtle of word….it is blatantly presented that Dr. Loomis is as much of a threat to Jamie as Michael Myers is.
 Dr. Loomis is so obsessed with finding and destroying Michael Myers that to him no cost is too great, even Jamie’s life.
 In the previous movies Dr. Loomis was a bit nutty, but he also genuinely wanted to save lives.
 He contacted the Haddonfield police department after Myers’ escape and co-operated with them to the best of his ability.
 At the end of Halloween 5, Loomis sets up a trap for Michael Myers (in Michael’s childhood home) and he uses Jamie as bait to lure the killer in.
-The house is swarming with police and the Jamie (on Loomis’ instructions I assume) sends the officers on a wild goose chase by claiming that Michael is stalking her friend Billy at the children’s hospital.
+The house is swarming with police and then Jamie (on Loomis’ instructions I assume) sends the officers on a wild goose chase by claiming that Michael is stalking her friend Billy at the children’s hospital.
 This leaves Dr. Loomis and a couple of deputies to protect Jamie.
 When the deputy that is guarding Jamie suggests they take her to the police station, Loomis holds him at gun point and tells him that they’re not going anywhere.
 Sure enough, with the police force on the other side of town, Michael makes his move.
 Because of Loomis, the deputy is killed and Jamie barely makes it out alive.
 This is Donald Pleasence at his hammiest; he completely chews the scenery every time he is onscreen.
 Though, I actually think it’s fairly consistent with the character of Dr. Loomis; he has spent nearly a decade trying to destroy Michael Myers and he is finally at the point where anything goes.
-If he can successfully capture Michael Myers, then the ends justify the means.
+If he can successfully capture Michael Myers, then the end justifies the means.

 There is a rather neat scene where Dr. Loomis tries to reason with Michael; the two of them stand side by side and, in a calm voice, Loomis tries to reach that child within.
 He knows that is probably futile, but he’ll give a go, any ways.
 Again, at this point Loomis is willing to try anything.
 There is also a sense that Dr. Loomis is reaching Michael and when it looks like he is about to give up his blade, the evil takes control and Michael severely injures Loomis.
 There are interesting moments in Halloween 5, but they are far and few between.

 My biggest issue with Halloween 5, other than the sense of déjà vu, is sheer sadism that hangs in the air.
 I know this is an odd criticism to levy against a horror movie.
 After all, the whole point of the horror movie is to explore mankind’s darker side.
-Halloween 5 is by no means that most violent, or even gruesome, horror movie that I watched but I still find it difficult to watch.
+Halloween 5 is by no means the most violent, or even gruesome, horror movie that I watched but I still find it difficult to watch.
 It is just difficult for me to watch a sweet little girl go through so much suffering without even a ray of hope insight.
 I know the argument will be, “Well, in the real world….”
 Yes, there is a lot of suffering in the real world but movies are supposed to be an escape from the real world (even horror movies).
-In the course of 98 minutes, we can only watch as Jamie: witnesses a friend get knifed to death; gets chased by a car across a corn field; crawls her way out of a laundry chute as a madman stabs at her with a knife; get manhandled by Dr. Loomis, who uses her as bait to capture Michael Myers; stumbles upon the corpse of her caring foster sister; and breaks down in tears when she realizes that Michael Myers has been sprung from jail by a mysterious man in black.
+In the course of 98 minutes, we can only watch as Jamie: witnesses a friend get knifed to death; gets chased by a car across a corn field; crawls her way out of a laundry chute as a madman stabs at her with a knife; gets manhandled by Dr. Loomis, who uses her as bait to capture Michael Myers; stumbles upon the corpse of her caring foster sister; and breaks down in tears when she realizes that Michael Myers has been sprung from jail by a mysterious man in black.
 It is a complete downer of a movie.
 It is not just me that feels way; Halloween 4 was lowest grossing movie in the entire franchise.
 Though, it is leagues above Halloween: Curse of Michael Myers and the abhorrent Halloween:Resurrection.

 It is fairly interesting listen to Danielle Harris’ commentary on both Halloween 4 and Halloween 5; her memories of the former movie seem to be fairly cheerful, while she has far less positive things to say about the latter.
 She praises her co-stars, especially Michael Myers portrayer, Don Shanks, but she isn't too keen on director Dominique Othenin – Girard.
 Ellie Cornell, in her interviews and commentary, seems even less thrilled about Halloween 5 than Harris, and I don’t blame her.